alexcodito/HelloFreshCrawler/README.md

 Recipe crawler for the popular HelloFresh meal-kit provider.

-Supports crawling on both the GB and US recipe archives that are publically available on www.hellofresh.com.
+Supports crawling on US,GB and DE recipe archives that are publically available on www.hellofresh.com.

+### Features

+- **Multi-Language Support:** HelloFreshCrawler now supports recipes in English (GB), English (US), and German (DE).

+- **Automatic Retries:** It attempts to download all recipes it finds with 3 retries, handling connection timeouts and other issues gracefully.

+- **Collaboration:** HelloFreshCrawler is based on the [@alexcodito](https://github.com/alexcodito/HelloFreshCrawler) and was further built on to provide enhanced functionality.

 ### Usage

 `node crawler-main.js HelloFresh -l GB -s ./downloads`